|

 Breast cancer chemotherapy and cognitive impairment

-Los Angeles, CA. The authors of this paper introduce their study by pointing out that cognitive complaints among women who have received chemotherapy as part of the primary treatment for breast cancer are appearing with “concerning frequency.”
+Los Angeles, CA. The authors of this paper introduce their study by pointing out that cognitive complaints among women who have received chemotherapy as part of the primary treatment for breast cancer are appearing with "concerning frequency".
 Of eight recently published studies involving breast cancer survivors undergoing cognitive performance assessment, half have found memory to be particularly affected.
 This study from the University of California at Los Angeles and the VA Healthcare System of Los Angeles used positron emission tomography to compare control subjects with women having received chemotherapy.
 Subjects were scanned while performing control and memory related tasks in order to evaluate cognition-related cerebral flood flow.
 Specific alterations in activity were found for the frontal cortex, cerebellum and basal ganglia in breast cancer survivors by this approach to functional neuroimaging 5-10 years after the subjects had completed chemotherapy.

 Silverman, D. H. S. et al. Altered Frontocortical, Cerebellar and Basal Ganglia Activity in Adjuvant-treated Breast Cancer Survivors 5-10 years after Chemotherapy.
 Breast Cancer Research and Treatment, 2006.
 Published electronically ahead of print.